osghaffar/osghaffar.github.io/CGSPosts/computationaltheoryofmind.md

 But if we decrease the size to 6 or 7, a person typically will be able to memorize them in a short-term sense and perhaps transfer the information to elsewhere (this is, incidentally, why authentication confirmation codes are around seven digits).

+In another task, subjects were able to memorize four items quickly and accurately, while performance dropped rapidly on five items or less.
+This also applies to olfactory (4 items), audition (3 voices), and touch (3 items).
+These are interesting, discrete limitations on our abilities, and we should wonder why.
+It seems it is best explained by our brains having a built-in limited short-term memory capacity.

 Another interesting phenomena that lends itself to a computational model of the mind is the concept of single-neuron representation.
 This is when a single neuron, at least as it appears to researchers, is responsible for the storage and representation of something.
 For example, a single neuron is responsible for information about a celebrity, or one's grandmother.
 This plays into an almost naive view of the mind as a computer, where each neuron would be like a file, storing particular information about some particular thing.

 ### Connectionism and Artificial Neural Networks